RobertoMike/Baradum/README.md

     - ?date=<=01-01-2022 => date <= new Date('01-01-2022')
     - All supported operators are '<,<=,>,>='
 - EmptyFilter: This verifies if the field is null or empty
+- SearchFilter: This allows is like PartialFilter but allows you to filter by many fields
 - EnumFilter: Transform the received value into enum and will be compared by equals
   - If you need to pass more than one enum and use In operator you concat the values with a comma ','
 - ExactFilter: is the base Filter, only will get the value and make equal to the field